zeroone2numeral2/reddit-test/README.md

 subs - list subreddits
-sub - database row of that subreddit set - change a subreddit setting get - get the value of a setting remsub - delete the subreddit from the database d - get the last n submission from the subreddit, sorted by hot/top/new attr - get the value of that property for all subreddits
+sub - database row of that subreddit set - change a subreddit setting remsub - delete the subreddit from the database d - get the last n submission from the subreddit, sorted by hot/top/new attr - get the value of that property for all subreddits